 Seek Professional Help when the Cravings get Too Bad

 If the amphetamine cravings get too bad for you to distract yourself from them, it is time to get professional help.
 There are a number of resources available to help you get past cravings, and continue the path to recovery.
-Call us today at 800-768-8728, and get the help that you need.
+Call us today at 800-768-8728(Who Answers?), and get the help that you need.